Mathics3/mathics-development-guide/docs/code-overview/scanning.rst

 * ``t_PutAppend``
 * ``t_String``

-Failing having a custom routine, matching is determined by Python regular expression matching that starts with the string prefix.
+Failing to have a custom routine, matching is determined by Python regular expression matching that starts with the string prefix.

 ================